 Ambivalent Goddesses is for any woman who feels the sexual abuse she experienced interferes with her well being and ability to reach her full potential.
 Because I was pretty debilitated by my sexual abuse history, and then went on to work with women who had severe histories of childhood sexual abuse and/or adulthood rape, I write with awareness of how challenging recovery can be.

 Ambivalent Goddesses emphasizes taking the process of recovery slowly, and reducing symptoms and triggers early in the process.
-I think going slow, especially in the beginning, benefits just about everyone, but I’ll let you decide if that’s true for you.
+I think going slow, especially in the beginning, benefits just about everyone, but of course, it’s up to you to decide what’s best for you.

 Ambivalent Goddesses is organized according to the phase-oriented model of trauma treatment in which the first phase of recovery is devoted to stabilization and creating safety.
 I encourage you to make time to read from the beginning if you are just starting your recovery process, or have not yet benefitted from trauma-informed care.

 I also encourage you to make your recovery work a practice, and devote twenty to thirty minutes a day to making simple changes that, over time, become the ground for living without the burden of sexual abuse.